Subito-it/SBTUITestTunnel/README.md

 #### Basic usage

-Nothing particular needs to be done if you'll be running your test code with a build configuration that already defines `DEBUG=1`.
-This is the case of the default debug build configuration which is the one used in most cases when running test.
-Just make sure to **wrap all calls to the framework around `#if DEBUG`s** as shown in the example above or you may end up getting linking errors that might look something like:
+Nothing particular needs to be done if you'll be running your test code with a build configuration that already defines `DEBUG=1` and remember to **wrap all calls to the framework around `#if DEBUG`s** as shown in the example above or you may end up getting linking errors that might look something like:
 ```
 Undefined symbols for architecture i386:
   "_OBJC_CLASS_$_SBTUITestTunnelServer", referenced from: